Can you tell me something about SNAP examination?

 For the section on General English, students should focus on Idioms & Idiomatic expressions, and on parts of speech in Grammar.
 Apart from this, a good CAT preparation would suffice.

-For the section on Logical Reasoning, it would be advisable for students to revise concepts pertaining to Puzzles, Number and Letter Series, Verbal Analogies, Coding and Decoding, Strengthening & weakening arguments, and Non-Verbal Reasoning.
+For the section on Logical Reasoning, it would be advisable for students to revise concepts pertaining to Puzzles, Number and Letter Series, Verbal Analogies, Coding and Decoding, Blood relations, Input/Output, Strengthening & weakening arguments, and Non-Verbal Reasoning.

-One need to be thorough with all topics of Analytical puzzles, Deductions, Connectives and cubes.
-The CAT students have received the reasoning study material - SM 1001805 with solutions.
+One needs to be thorough with all topics of Analytical puzzles, Deductions, Connectives and cubes.
+The CAT students have received the reasoning study material - SM 1002005 with solutions.
 This SM has two exercise for each of these topics.
-There was a thorough discussion on each of these kinds of questions in Logic Basics classes (LRHO 1001801, 02, LRHO 03, 04, 05, 06, 07, 08, 09 and 11), and in LRPEs & LATs.
-The questions based on Strengthening & Weakening arguments were discussed in LR classes.
-Non-Verbal, Blood Relations, Number Series, Coding & Decoding and analogies have been discussed in logical reasoning basics -7 and 8 (LRHO 1001807 and 08).
-The practice exercises for these topics are given in SM 1001807.
+SM1002007 provides practice exercises for topics - Number and Letter Series, Verbal Analogies, Coding and Decoding, Blood relations, Input/Output and non-verbal reasoning.
+There was a thorough discussion on each of these kinds of questions in Logic Basics classes (LRHO 1002001 to 04-Puzzles, 07-Series, analogies and Coding & Decoding, 08-Input/Output and non-verbal, 09 - Deductions, 11- Connectives and 12- Cubes), and in LRPEs, LWHOs & LATs.
+The questions ba Refer to exercises in SM1002017 for CR topics.
 There have been occasions where the puzzles from puzzles book by George Summers have appeared in the SNAP test paper.
 The Missing numbers in the figure are regular questions in SNAP.
 The concepts learned in Number Series help in solving these questions.

 For the section on Quantitative Ability, Data Interpretation and Data Sufficiency, a good preparation for CAT should be more than sufficient.